 PSU awards are designed to align compensation with the Company's future performance.
-The PSU awards granted during the quarter endedMarch 31, 2019, include a three-year performance period ending on December 31, 2021.
+The PSU awards granted during the first quarter of 2019, include a three-year performance period ending on December 31, 2021.
 The final number of shares awarded will be between 0% and 200% of the PSUs granted based on the Company Economic Return compared to a peer group.
 The Company's three-year Company Economic Return is equal to the Company's change in book value per common share plus common stock dividends.
 Compensation expense will be recognized on a straight-line basis over the three-year vesting period based on an estimate of the Company Economic Return in relation to the entities in the peer group and will be adjusted each period based on the Company's best estimate of the actual number of shares which will vest.
-During the quarter ended March 31, 2019, the Company granted 152 thousand PSU awards to senior management with a grant date fair value of \$3 million.
+During the first quarter of 2019, the Company granted 152 thousand PSU awards to senior management with a grant date fair value of \$3 million.

 The 2018 PSU awards include a three years performance period ending on December 31, 2020.
-The final number of shares that will vest will be between 0% to 150% of the total PSU awards granted based on the total shareholder return of the Company as compared to an index of comparable financial institutions and will cliff vest at the end of the performance period.
+The final number of shares that will vest will be between0% to 150% of the total PSU awards granted based on the total shareholder return of the Company as compared to an index of comparable financial institutions and will cliff vest at the end of the performance period.
 The PSU awards are measured at fair value on the grant date which will be recognized as compensation expense ratably over the three-year vesting period.
 Fair value is determined using a Monte Carlo valuation model developed to value the specific features of the PSU awards, including market based conditions.
 Inputs into the model include the Company's historical volatility, the peer average historical volatility, and the correlation coefficient of the volatility.
 In addition, inputs also included the share price at the beginning of the measurement period and an estimated total shareholder return for both the Company and the peer group of comparable financial institutions.
-Based on the model results, the 133 thousand PSU awards granted during quarter ended March 31, 2018, had a grant date fair value of \$2 million which will cliff vest on December 31, 2020.
+Based on the model results, the 133 thousand PSU awards granted during the first quarter of 2018, had a grant date fair value of \$2 million which will cliff vest on December 31, 2020.

-The Company recognized stock based compensation expenses of \$5 million and \$2 million, for the quarters ended March 31, 2019 and 2018, respectively.
+The Company recognized stock based compensation expenses of \$3 million and \$2 million, respectively and \$8 million and \$3 million, respectively for the quarters and six months ended June 30, 2019 and 2018.

 The Company also maintains a qualified 401(k) plan.
-The plan is a retirement savings plan that allows eligible employees to contribute a portion of their wages on a tax-deferred basis under Section 401(k) of the Code.
+The plan is a retirement savings plan that allows eligible employees to contribute a portion of their wages on a taxdeferred basis under Section 401(k) of the Code.
 Employees may contribute, through payroll deductions, up to \$19,000 if under the age of 50 years and an additional \$6,000 "catch-up" contribution for employees 50 years or older.
 The Company matches 100% of the first 6% of the eligible compensation deferred by employee contributions.
 The employer funds the 401(k) matching contributions in the form of cash, and participants may direct the Company match to an investment of their choice.
 The benefit of the Company's contributions vests immediately.
 Generally, a participating employee is entitled to distributions from the plans upon termination of employment, retirement, death or disability.
-The 401(k) expenses related to the Company's qualified plan for the quarters ended March 31, 2019 and 2018, were \$142 thousand and \$114 thousand, respectively.
+The 401(k) expenses related to the Company's qualified plan for the quarters ended June 30, 2019 and 2018, were \$126 thousand and \$137 thousand, respectively.
+For the six months ended June 30, 2019 and 2018, the 401(k) expenses were \$268 thousand and \$251 thousand, respectively.